-Chartered Accountants Australia and New Zealand (CA ANZ) is a national PAO in Australia and New Finally, the re-vamp entailed a detailed review of the designation against IAESB standards and guidance Zealand, both high-income Pacific economies.
-It was established in 2014 through the amalgamation for a range of matters - entry requirements, technical content, practical experience, ethics, values and of the Institute of Chartered Accountants in Australia (ICAA) and the New Zealand Institute of Chartered attitudes, and professional development.
-Accountants (NZICA).
+Chartered Accountants Australia and New Zealand (CA ANZ) is a national PAO in Australia and New Zealand, both high-income Pacific economies.
+It was established in 2014 through the amalgamation of the Institute of Chartered Accountants in Australia (ICAA) and the New Zealand Institute of Chartered Accountants (NZICA).
 CA ANZ is a member of IFAC and CAPA and an associate member of AFA.